-Load requirements can vary in each residence and it may be necessarv for the installer or homeowner to make slight adjustments to the heat anticipator setting for longer or shorter cycles.
+Load requirements can vary in each residence and it may be necessary for the installer or homeowner to make slight adjustments to the heat anticipator setting for longer or shorter cycles.
 It is recommended to change the setting no more than plus or minus 0.05 amps at a time.
 Greater changes can cause the unit to rapid cycle or remain on excessively.
-To properly check the unit's operation, the installer should have an electrical current measuring device (0-10 amp Amprobe, Fluke), air pressure measuring device (0-1.0 in slope gauge), and a temperature-measuring device (0-200°F thermometer).
+To properly check the unit's operation, the installer should have an electrical current measuring device (0-10 amp Amprobe, Fluke), air pressure measuring device (0-200°F thermometer).